UroshUchiha/bentokun.github.io/_posts/2018-05-07-New approach to Stubbing.md

 - Typeinfo should be built easily.
 When we had written the helper pointer and name, we only have to write the pointer of the parent typeinfo

+- EKA2L1 implementation:

+  ##### II.0: Attribute priority
+      - Pure Virtual = Virtual = 0,
+      - None = 1
+      - Override = 2

+  ###### II.1: Single inhertance
+  - The simplest case
+      * First, create the vtable of the mother. (recursively doing this)
+      * Child VTable: (Ordinial Stub (0 - top offset), Typeinfo Stub, and entries)
+      * Loop though all the entries of mother's vtable:
+          + Find a function that has the same name in child
+          + If child entry attribute has higher or same priority than/as mother entry, then add the child entry to the vtable, else add the mother
+          + Add the rest functions of the child to the vtabe

 ## III.
 Assembly and thunks
 - Assembly for stubbing is handled.
 Stubbing for HLE calls is made by writing a svc (swi) interrupt call and mov call that includes the function id.
 - As for non-virtual thunk, I do it by writing a sub call that subtract the class size, then jump to actual method.